ppy/osu-wiki/news/2021-08-23-summer-tf-fanart-contest-results.md

 date: 2021-08-23 12:00:00 +0000
 ---

-The race is over, now witness podium finish in all its glory!
+The race is over, now witness the podium finish in all its glory with 15 new Summer seasonal backgrounds!

 ![](https://assets.ppy.sh/contests/133/header-winner.jpg)